 Clearly, this is a brilliant wearable idea that is long overdue, but has only been made possible now that IoT innovation has reached a certain level.
 With this story coming hot on the heels of the new Cat mobile phone that can detect high levels of indoor air pollutants and warn the user, it seems that workplace safety is reaping the benefits of technological advancement.

 Are you working on a product or service that will keep people safer, either at work, at home or in public?
-Give us a call on 0800 772 0800 and share the good news.
+Contact us and share the good news.